 Is it Possible to Have an In Duct Air Purifier?

 The same effect can be achieved but not by putting an air purifier into a duct.
 If an air purifier mechanism with fan and filters was put into the duct, the fan would have to activate each time the air conditioning came on.
 Otherwise the resistance to airflow in the ducting system would likely break the HVAC system.
 Also, there would be a need for either an air purifier in the duct for each room or for every 2 rooms.
 This would increase the cost tremendously and also the maintenance with each induct air purifier needing its own filter change every so often.
-Fortunately, there is an easier approach.
+So this is not a viable way of creating a whole home air purifier.

 When using HVAC System to Purify Air do Not neglect Other Aspects of Air Purity